gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallProxyHowTo.md

 ---

 {{% todo %}}
-This section was written for Stroom-Proxy v5, so is is out of date.
+This section was written for Stroom-Proxy v5, so is out of date.
 {{% /todo %}}

 ## Assumptions